Hi, I’m Solana!

 – I’m on the aromantic and asexual spectrums

-– I became a single parent to my (now teen) son while still in high school
+– I became a single parent to my (now teenage) son while still a teen myself

 – I’m a relationship anarchist and a political anarcho-communist, and a police and prison abolitionist